History of the Tarbais Haricot

 Paris and Bordeaux.

-of 9.2% of the tillable land in the Region of the Hautes-Pyrenees.
+of 9.2% of the tillable land in the Hautes-Pyrenees

-Until the 1950s or 60s, beans were sold at the Marcadieu
+Until the 1950s or 60s, haricots were sold at the Marcadieu

 market in Tarbes in 80 kg sacks.
-It is said that… “The dealers
+People say that… “The dealers

-flung themselves at the sacks to buy the beans.
+flung themselves at the sacks to buy the haricots.
 Taillefer

-took a whole loaded lorry.
+took a whole lorry load.
 We used to sell 2 or 3 sacks.

 It’s what made us well off.
-We could pay our TV....”.
-Beans
+It paid for our TV....”.
+Haricots

 were sent to Bordeaux and even to Algeria.
 Very soon it was